AdyGCode/SaaS-BED-Notes/2026/Session-04/Session-04-01-API-Authentication/slides.md

 </Announcement>

 <!--
-CORS is a browser security feature designed to prevent websites from making unauthorized cross‑origin requests. ✔️ Truth CORS must always be configured on the frontend; the backend plays no role in CORS. ❌ Lie CORS can allow or block requests based on the request's origin. ✔️ Truth -->
+Session-x-CORS is a browser security feature designed to prevent websites from making unauthorized cross‑origin requests. ✔️ Truth
+Session-x-CORS must always be configured on the frontend; the backend plays no role in Session-x-CORS. ❌ Lie Session-x-CORS can allow or block requests based on the request's origin. ✔️ Truth -->